 - Search with the same keywords as as you would in Google or a database.

-- If you find the experts (organization, research institute, or people) on Google or Wikipedia, search their names on YouTube - they may be publishing videos about their work.
+- Search their names on YouTube - they may be publishing videos about their work.

 - About - information sometimes provided by the publisher (you might find a link to their website or social media feeds).
 This is a good place to look when evaluating a resource.